Not a Member?

 Known hypersensitivity to propofol or any component of the product, allergies to eggs, egg products, soybeans, or soy products.

-Induction dose requirements of propofol may be reduced in patients w/ IM or IV premedication, particularly w/ narcotics (eg, morphine, meperidine, fentanyl), combinations of opioids and sedatives (eg, benzodiazepines, barbiturates, chloral hydrate, droperidol); these agents may increase anesthetic or sedative effects of propofol and may also result in more pronounced decreases in systolic, diastolic, and mean arterial pressures and cardiac output.
-May increase effects with concomitant potent inhalational agents (eg, isoflurane, enflurane, halothane); may require reduction of maintenance rate of administration.
-Concomitant fentanyl may cause serious bradycardia in pediatric patients.
-Increased risk of propofol infusion syndrome with high doses of vasoconstrictors, steroids, and/or inotropes.
+Induction dose requirements of propofol may be reduced in patients w/ IM or IV premedication, particularly w/ narcotics (eg, morphine, meperidine, fentanyl) and combinations of opioids and sedatives (eg, benzodiazepines, barbiturates, chloral hydrate, droperidol); these agents may increase anesthetic or sedative effects of propofol and may also result in more pronounced decreases in systolic, diastolic, and mean arterial pressures and cardiac output.
+May increase effects w/ concomitant potent inhalational agents (eg, isoflurane, enflurane, halothane); may require reduction of maintenance rate of propofol administration.
+Concomitant use of fentanyl may cause serious bradycardia in pediatric patients.
+Increased risk of propofol infusion syndrome w/ high doses of vasoconstrictors, steroids, and/or inotropes.

 Category B, not for use in nursing.

 General anesthetic; not established.
-Suspected to produce sedative/anesthetic effects by the positive modulation of the inhibitory function of the neurotransmitter gamma-aminobutyric acid (GABA) through the ligand-gated GABAA receptors.
+Suspected to produce sedative/anesthetic effects by the positive modulation of the inhibitory function of the neurotransmitter GABA through the ligand-gated GABAA receptors.

-Monitor for anaphylactic/anaphylactoid reactions, hypotension and/or cardiovascular depression, apnea, airway obstruction and/or oxygen desaturation, decrease in cerebral perfusion pressure, signs/symptoms of propofol infusion syndrome, postoperative unconsciousness with increased muscle tone, pulmonary edema, increased vagal tone, pancreatitis, and other adverse reactions.
-For renally impaired, perform baseline urinalysis/urine sediment, then monitor on alternate days during sedation.
+Monitor for anaphylactic/anaphylactoid reactions, hypotension, bradycardia, apnea, airway obstruction, oxygen desaturation, propofol infusion syndrome, pulmonary edema, perioperative myoclonia, pancreatitis, and other adverse reactions.
+In patients at risk for renal impairment, monitor urinalysis and urine sediment on alternate days during sedation.

-Advise that performance of activities requiring mental alertness, such as operating a motor vehicle/hazardous machinery or signing legal documents, may be impaired for some time after general anesthesia or sedation.
+Advise that performance of activities requiring mental alertness (eg, operating a motor vehicle/hazardous machinery, signing legal documents), may be impaired for some time after general anesthesia or sedation.